ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 as you do apple sauce.
 Some add a lit
 tle flour, bread, finely crumbled, or a
 couple of crackers pulverized.
-To Danss SanAp.
-Take small salad,
+To DRESs SALAD.- Take small salad,
 lettuce, endive, celery, radishes, an
 </td></tr></table>